-With a single piece of high value content you’ve been able to increase your reach across numerous platforms, plus create links back to website, and at the same time build a linkable asset on your website that Google and your audience will love.
+With a single piece of high-value content, you’ve been able to increase your reach across numerous platforms, plus create links back to the website, and at the same time build a linkable asset on your website that Google and your audience will love.

 Take a look at Gary Vaynerchuk and the #AskGaryVee show if you want to see this strategy executed.